How Much Do Electricians Make?

 Does Location Affect an Electrician’s Earnings?

-Yes–it’s typical to see labour prices skyrocket in the capital and major cities across the UK, with London, Manchester and Birmingham seeing higher fees than smaller locations might.
+Yes–it’s typical to see labour prices skyrocket in the capital and major cities across the UK, with London and the South East, Manchester and Birmingham seeing higher fees than smaller locations might.
 Due to the high cost of living in these premium locations, the cost of most services rises, too.

 If you’re working in the South East of England and London in particular, you can expect a higher salary as there is a greater demand for skilled workers–but there will also be a higher cost of living which will, in some cases, counteract any increase in your salary.